openai/openai-cookbook/examples/How_to_build_a_speech_to_speech_AI_assistant_with_node.md

 This article will teach you how to build a speech-to-speech AI assistant using OpenAI's Node.js SDK.
 We will convert a user's audio prompt into text with Whisper, then send that prompt to ChatGPT-4.
 When we receive a response, we'll convert it back into audio using text-to-speech (TTS).

 To supplement this article I have created an [interactive screencast](https://scrimba.com/scrim/cZ2QLwTG) to walk you through the steps.
-If you feel the need for a primper on the OpenAI API as you progress through this guide, I would recommend reading [OpenAI's quickstart tutorial](https://platform.openai.com/docs/quickstart?context=node) or watching [this free Scrimba course.](https://scrimba.com/learn/introtoaiengineering)
+If you feel the need for a primer on the OpenAI API as you progress through this guide, I would recommend reading [OpenAI's quickstart tutorial](https://platform.openai.com/docs/quickstart?context=node) or watching [this free Scrimba course.](https://scrimba.com/learn/introtoaiengineering)

 <ScrimPlayer scrimId="cZ2QLwTG" />